Daydream (The Lovin' Spoonful album)

 Daydream is the second studio album by the Canadian-American folk-rock band the Lovin' Spoonful.
-Released in March 1966, it features two of their hits, "Daydream", which reached No. 2 in the US Billboard Top 40 charts and "You Didn't Have to Be So Nice" (US No. 10).
+Released in March 1966, it features two of their hits: "Daydream", which reached No. 2 in the US Billboard Top 40 charts, and "You Didn't Have to Be So Nice," which reached No. 10.

 History

 The Lovin' Spoonful recorded most of Daydream in four days at Bell Sound Studios in New York City, from December 13 to 16, 1965.
 Some songs had been recorded in November, including the non-album single "You Didn't Have to Be So Nice".
 Sessions also took place at Columbia's 7th Avenue studio in New York City and RCA and Sunset Sound in Hollywood, Los Angeles.
 With only five originals on the band's debut release, Do You Believe in Magic, Daydream featured much more songwriting by Lovin' Spoonful co-founder singer and vocalist John Sebastian, who either wrote or co-wrote all but one of the songs on this release.

 Kama Sutra Records issued Daydream in the United States in March 1966.
 Release of the album followed in the United Kingdom on April 29.